Harshit-ops-code/Harshit-ops-code/README.md

 ## ◈ About Me

 Hey!
-I'm **Harshit Kumar**, a Computer Science student at **IIIT Kota** who builds AI systems that actually work in the real world — not just in notebooks.
+I'm **Harshit Kumar**, a Computer Science student at **IIIT Kota** who builds AI systems that work in the real world — not just in notebooks.

-I started with competitive programming in C++, got hooked on backend engineering, and now I'm deep into **Agentic AI and Generative AI** — building multi-agent pipelines, forensic AI platforms, and full-stack applications from scratch.
+I started with competitive programming in C++, moved into backend engineering, and now I'm deep into **Agentic AI and Generative AI** — building multi-agent pipelines, forensic AI platforms, and full-stack applications from scratch.

-My biggest project right now, **TruthShield**, detects deepfakes and AI-generated disinformation with ~92% accuracy across diagnostics.
-It's live, it's real, and it handles 10,000+ daily verifications.
+My flagship project **Lexis AI** is a live 6-node LangGraph content intelligence engine with RAG fact-checking, 5-layer compliance review, AI image generation, and a C++ localization microservice.
+My other project **TruthShield** detects deepfakes and AI-generated disinformation with ~92% accuracy — live, real, handling 10,000+ daily verifications.

-When I'm not building, I'm either grinding DSA on LeetCode, leading technical events at **Tecknow Society**, or training Taekwondo at the national level.
+When I'm not building, I'm grinding DSA on LeetCode, leading technical events at **Tecknow Society**, or training Taekwondo at the national level.

-> 💬 *Ask me about LangGraph, multi-agent systems, FastAPI, or how I went from C++ to building AI pipelines as a first-year student.*
+> 💬 *Ask me about LangGraph, multi-agent systems, FastAPI, or how I went from C++ to building production AI pipelines as a first-year student.*

 ---